-27 Apr TOP HASHTAG FACTS AND STATISTICS IN 2023
+27 Apr TOP HASHTAG FACTS AND STATISTICS EXPLODING ACROSS EVERY PLATFORM IN 2026

 Hashtags were first popularized on Twitter and since then have been adopted by other social media platforms such as Instagram, Facebook, and TikTok.
-As of 2023, hashtag use has spread beyond Twitter to include more general interest and brand promotion across social media platforms.
+As of 2023, hashtag use has spread beyond Twitter to include more general interest and brand promotion across social media platforms—even becoming a valuable tool for industries like a biotech pr agency looking to increase visibility.

 Hashtag Facts and Statistics – The Invention and History